The University of Stirling is committed to world class education and research, with a pioneering spirit and a passion for innovation and excellence.

 If English is not your first language, you must provide evidence of your proficiency such as a minimum IELTS score of 6.5 (6.0 in all bands).

 If you don’t meet the required score you may be able to register for one of our pre-sessional English courses.
 To register you must hold a conditional offer for your course and have an IELTS score 0.5 or 1.0 below the required standard.

 September and January

 Structure and content

-This MSc has been carefully designed to form a coherent and integrated course.
-It consists of six modules taken over three years with students completing two modules each year.
+The Dementia Studies has been carefully designed to form a coherent and integrated course.

-- Critical and creative approaches to dementia – This module will introduce students to current and cutting edge theory in dementia studies and explore how this has been taken forward and translated into practice.
-Due to the complex nature of dementia theoretical perspectives from a range of disciplines will be considered.
+- Critical and Creative Approaches to Dementia - introduces students to current and cutting edge theory in dementia studies and explores how this has been taken forward and translated into practice.
+Due to the complex nature of dementia, theoretical perspectives from a range of disciplines will be considered.
 Students are encouraged to understand how these theories influence practice and within this module the focus is on the diverse array of creative and arts-based approaches to working with people with dementia as viable alternatives to pharmacological interventions.
-Students will be supported to develop skills of critical analysis and writing and to better understand recent developments in the theoretical and methodological landscape of dementia studies.
+Students will be supported to develop skills of critical analysis and writing, and to better understand recent developments in the theoretical and methodological landscape of dementia studies.